Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 A collection of chilling and prescient stories about ecological apocalypse and the merging of human and machine.

 Welcome to Moderan, world of the future.
-Here perpetual war is waged by furious masters fighting from Strongholds well stocked with "arsenals of fear," earth is covered with vast sheets of plastic, and humans vie to replace more and more of their own "soft parts" with steel machinery.
+Here perpetual war is waged by furious masters fighting from Strongholds well stocked with “arsenals of fear” and everyone is enamored with hate.
+The devastated earth is coated by vast sheets of gray plastic, while humans vie to replace more and more of their own “soft parts” with steel.
 What need is there for nature when trees and flowers can be pushed up through holes in the plastic?
-Who requires human companionship when new-metal mistresses can be ordered from the shop?
+Who requires human companionship when new-metal mistresses are waiting?
 But even a Stronghold master can doubt the catechism of Moderan.
 Wanderers, poets, and his own children pay visits, proving that another world is possible.

-"The effect is as if Whitman and Nietzsche had collaborated," Brian Aldiss wrote of David R. Bunch's stories.
-Originally published in science-fiction magazines in the 1960s and '70s and passionately sought by collectors, the stories have not been available in a single volume for nearly fifty years, and this new edition of Moderan will include ten previously-uncollected stories.
-Like Anthony Burgess in A Clockwork Orange, and borrowing from the Bible and the language of advertising, Bunch coined a mind-bending new vocabulary.
-His intent was not to divert readers from the horrors of modernity but to make them face it squarely.
+“As if Whitman and Nietzsche had collaborated,” wrote Brian Aldiss of David R. Bunch’s work.
+Originally published in science-fiction magazines in the 1960s and ’70s, these mordant stories, though passionately sought by collectors, have been unavailable in a single volume for close to half a century.
+Like Anthony Burgess in A Clockwork Orange, Bunch coined a mind-bending new vocabulary.
+He sought not to divert readers from the horror of modernity but to make us face it squarely.

 A collection of chilling and prescient stories about ecological apocalypse and the merging of human and machine.

 Welcome to Moderan, world of the future.
-Here perpetual war is waged by furious masters fighting from Strongholds well stocked with "arsenals of fear," earth is covered with vast sheets of plastic, and humans vie to replace more and more of their own "soft parts" with steel machinery.
+Here perpetual war is waged by furious masters fighting from Strongholds well stocked with “arsenals of fear” and everyone is enamored with hate.
+The devastated earth is coated by vast sheets of gray plastic, while humans vie to replace more and more of their own “soft parts” with steel.
 What need is there for nature when trees and flowers can be pushed up through holes in the plastic?
-Who requires human companionship when new-metal mistresses can be ordered from the shop?
+Who requires human companionship when new-metal mistresses are waiting?
 But even a Stronghold master can doubt the catechism of Moderan.
 Wanderers, poets, and his own children pay visits, proving that another world is possible.

-"The effect is as if Whitman and Nietzsche had collaborated," Brian Aldiss wrote of David R. Bunch's stories.
-Originally published in science-fiction magazines in the 1960s and '70s and passionately sought by collectors, the stories have not been available in a single volume for nearly fifty years, and this new edition of Moderan will include ten previously-uncollected stories.
-Like Anthony Burgess in A Clockwork Orange, and borrowing from the Bible and the language of advertising, Bunch coined a mind-bending new vocabulary.
-His intent was not to divert readers from the horrors of modernity but to make them face it squarely.
+“As if Whitman and Nietzsche had collaborated,” wrote Brian Aldiss of David R. Bunch’s work.
+Originally published in science-fiction magazines in the 1960s and ’70s, these mordant stories, though passionately sought by collectors, have been unavailable in a single volume for close to half a century.
+Like Anthony Burgess in A Clockwork Orange, Bunch coined a mind-bending new vocabulary.
+He sought not to divert readers from the horror of modernity but to make us face it squarely.

 Über den Autor